nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 Michelson entry points layout and thus LIGO-generated entry points will not be compatible with provided Michelson specification.

-A contract implementing the FA2 standard must have the following entry points:
+A contract implementing the FA2 standard MUST have the following entry points:

 `type fa2_entry_points =`